 This website is the happy home for helping children (and those who nurture them) to learn basic music principles.
 It is also where children (and caring adults) can contribute their music to help others around the world, and where parents can see what their child learned in their recent Delicious Music classes.
-(To see what your child learned today in Delicious Music, scroll down to “RECENT POSTS” on the left sidebar and click on the most recent post!)

 Children around the world need good music.
 It helps their hearts feel happy!
 Good music helps children face the challenges in their lives.
 Good music helps children learn that they can create something good and have fun in healthy, happy ways.
 Seeing and hearing a child make music helps us all be happier.
 Supporting childrens’ music programs strengthens a community.

 When my youngest child was in kindergarten, I wanted to help the children in our elementary school get more music education.
 We didn’t have a music program in our school.
-While I was not a “music professional,” I learned that I could use my knowledge, talents, and other resources to help create something that helps parents teach music in their child’s classroom or at home.
+While I was not a music professional, I learned that I could use my knowledge, talents, and other resources to help create something that helps parents teach music in their child’s classroom or at home.

 This website/curriculum is the result of my study and volunteering.
 It is very much a work in progress, and I need help!
 My dream is to gather enough free resources that a parent could use this website to teach a child (or any elementary school class) basic music principles.
 I want children to be able to come here to play or sing along with songs–songs that make them smile, laugh, think about good things, and be better people.
 I would love someday to have a free phone and tablet app available for download–an app on which children could create a “Song Garden”© style song that they could share with other children.